Backpacking Morocco

 We have had good experiences finding hostels in Morocco on HostelWorld.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

-Another good way to find accommodation in Morocco is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Morocco is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Morocco.

 Useful links for Backpacking in Morocco

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Morocco and within the country
+• Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Morocco and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in Morocco.
+• GetYourGuide and Viator a collection of local tours and activities in Morocco.
 Also offers Skip the Line tickets for crowded attractions

-- HostelWorld – #1 hostel search website to find hostels while backpacking Morocco.
+• HostelWorld – #1 hostel search website to find accommodation while backpacking Morocco.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site in Morocco.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+• Booking.com – commonly used booking site for accommodation in Morocco.
+Find hostels, hotels, and other unique accommodations in Morocco with advanced filtering and millions of reviews

 There you have it, the ultimate Morocco backpacking guide.
 We hope you have found all the information you need for backpacking around Morocco.